-• Where you provide ICAP with a specific instruction in relation to your entire order, or any particular aspect of your order, including an instruction for your trade to be executed on a particular venue, ICAP will execute the order in accordance with your instructions.
-In following your instructions, ICAP will be deemed to have taken all sufficient steps to provide the best possible result for you in respect of the order, or aspect of the order, covered by your specific instructions.1
+Where the client provides ICAP with a specific instruction in relation to an entire order, or any particular aspect of an order, including an instruction for the trade to be executed on a particular venue, ICAP will execute the order in accordance with the client instructions.
+In following the instructions, ICAP will be deemed to have taken all sufficient steps to provide the best possible result in respect of the order, or aspect of the order, covered by the specific instructions.